azoom-taiga-sato/approved-build-sandbox/README.md

     ✨  Done in 4.05s.
     ```

-8. *Reviewer) Do the final check and merge it into the main branch
+7. **Reviewer:** Perform the final check and merge it into the main branch

-9. Github actions AUTOMATICALLY pushes the new tag into remote repository and, accordingly, Cloud build gets prepared its build along with the new tag creation.
+8. GitHub Actions automatically pushes the new tag to the remote repository along with the PR being merged (pushed), and Cloud Build prepares its build along with the new tag being pushed.
+    * Tag is created based on `package.json`. (e.g., 1.1.0 => v1.1.0)
+    * Authorization is required to start the build process in the Cloud Build setting.

-10. *Reviewer) Go to the Cloud Build and approve the prepared build
+9. **Reviewer:** Go to Cloud Build and approve the prepared build
 ![alt text](image.png)